vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

 Do you remember playing the game "20 Questions" to pass the time during a long car ride or sleepless nights as a kid?
 For those that missed out, the game involved two people, a Questioner (Q) and and Answerer (A).
 First, A thinks of an object and keeps this selection private.
 Then, Q has the opportunity to ask 20 Yes/No questions in an effort to identify A's secret object.
-If you are unfamiliar and curious, try it out [here](http://www.20q.net/).
+If you are unfamiliar and curious, try it out [here](http://www.20q.net/) (excuse the clunky UI, and note that you will be playing against a computer Questioner).

 When I first learned of the game, I remember being amazed/skeptical that someone could hone in on a specific object from the vast sea of possible words in a mere 20 questions.
 However, I soon learned that 20 questions was more than enough to